Jimmyverysix/CV/_pages/cv.md

   Your browser does not support the video tag.
 </video>

-- Paper "Simulation Framework for Substation Siting Integrating Load, Land Use, Neighborhood, and Cost Analysis" has been indexed by EI with IF=1.9 as first author and corresponding author
+- Paper "Simulation Framework for Substation Siting Integrating Load, Land Use, Neighborhood, and Cost Analysis" has been indexed by SCI (Q4) as first author and corresponding author
   <!-- 确保 PDF 文件路径正确 -->
   <a href="{{ '/files/Simulation Framework for Substation Siting Integrating Load, Land Use, Neighborhood, and Cost Analysis.pdf' | absolute_url }}" target="_blank">PDF</a>
 - Paper "The Real-time High-voltage Switch Position Detection Method" has been indexed by EI conference as first author and corresponding author